-Although the activities of the Fish and Wildlife Service are not directly within the purview of this committee, I would like to say a few words about the importance of this agency and the challenges it faces.
-I grew up hunting and fishing with my father and brother and bring the perspective of a sportsman to this task.
-Our system of wildlife refuges span all 50 states and play an invaluable role in preserving and protecting countless species.
+I recognize and appreciate that our system of national wildlife refuges span all 50 states and play an invaluable role in preserving and protecting countless species and habitats.
 Yet these vital lands face enormous pressures from population growth and climate change.
-We must develop a strategic plan to assure that these challenges are addressed so that we have a vibrant 21st century wildlife refuge system.
+I believe we must develop a strategic plan to assure that these challenges are addressed so that we have a vibrant 21st century wildlife refuge system.

 In the work I will do at the Department, I pledge to listen to the broad diversity of voices that care about our national parks and fish and wildlife resources.
 That inclusive approach is one that I have always embraced and one that is consistent with how Secretary Salazar has always conducted himself.